ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 # Custom HTML Tags
 ## How to design better UI components and avoid over-engineering

-**Tl;dr:** it's a new approach and it's NOT another js thing vying for market share.
+**tl;dr:** it's a new approach and it's NOT another js thing vying for market share.
 Yay!

 ### HTML now and forever
 I like writing code.
 I've written in Java, PHP, C#, perl *shutters*, and JavaScript.
 As much as I love js, my favorite is probably HTML because of the way its declarative nature allows me to easily express what I'm envisioning in my mind and, with one click of the refresh button, I get to immediately see my creation on screen.
 It's design and engineering all in one motion and I love it!
 But HTML doesn't get the kind of use it ought to.
 Let's take a brief look at the basics and dig into a new approach that you might find worth considering.